diracdeltas/heartbox/README.md

 Now you can run `python utils/ssltest.py 10.0.1.10` from the host machine - it should tell you that the server is vulnerable!

 `ssltest-multiple-tls.py` sequentially attempts different heartbeat payloads in case a server doesn't accept the usual one (which reportedly fails on servers that do not support TLS 1.2).

+## Winners
+Did you leak the private key?
+Email yan at eff dot org with steps to reproduce the attack for a special prize.

+## License
+GPLv3